Deciding what to talk about in therapy can be a daunting task, especially for individuals who are new to the therapeutic process.

 Preparing for Your First Session

-The initial meeting, often referred to as an interview, allows the therapist to gather information about the client’s concerns, background, and goals for therapy.
+The initial meeting, often referred to as an interview, allows the therapist to gather information about your concerns, background, and goals for therapy.
+Whether it is an in-person session or via telehealth, it is crucial that you feel comfortable and supported.

 The first session often involves discussing the reasons for seeking therapy and exploring expectations from the treatment.

-The therapist will ask the client about their history, experiences, and any potential referral sources.
+The therapist will ask you about your history, experiences, and any potential referral sources.
+Some crucial aspects to cover in the first session include:

 - Discussing boundaries: Both parties will discuss and agree on confidentiality and the extent of the therapeutic relationship.